-Orbyts has been featured in many publications and our research projects have resulted in numerous publications!
-This is a compilation of the three latest features and publications
+Orbyts has been featured in many publications, and our research projects have resulted in numerous publications!
+This is a compilation of the latest features and publications

 Orbyts